3-Year Successor

 Stage 1 (Month 1–12: Foundation Building Phase)

-• Shaolin Kungfu: Focus on consolidating fundamental Shaolin skills, including standing stances (Horse Stance, Bow Stance), stepping techniques (Bow Stance, Horse Stance, Empty Stance, Drop Stance), hand techniques (straight punch, palm push, block), and flexibility training (leg pressing, tendon stretching, waist bending).
-Conduct systematic practice of basic classic Shaolin routines (Minor Hong Quan, entry-level Shaolin boxing routines), and introduce fundamental staff techniques (basic Shaolin staff entry: gripping, lifting, swinging movements).
-Daily physical training covers endurance, explosive power and flexibility; standardize movement force application to avoid blind high-intensity training.
-Cultivate interest in Shaolin Kungfu and rigorous training habits to lay a solid foundation for advanced learning of weapons (broadsword, spear, sword, staff) and high-level classic routines.
+Shaolin Kung fu: Focus heavily on consolidating fundamental shaolin kung fu stances (Horse Stance, Bow Stance) and essential stepping techniques (Empty Stance, Drop Stance).
+Hand techniques include the straight punch, palm push, and block, balanced with core flexibility training.
+Conduct systematic practice of basic classic Shaolin routines (Minor Hong Quan, entry-level Shaolin boxing routines), and introduce fundamental staff techniques.
+Daily physical training covers endurance, explosive power, and flexibility, standardizing force application.
+Cultivate interest in Shaolin Kung fu and rigorous training habits to lay a solid foundation for advanced learning of weapons and high-level classic routines.

-• Culture: Lay a solid foundation in traditional Chinese studies; recite and interpret Standards for Being a Good Student and Child and Three Character Classic to instill values of filial piety, integrity and respect for teachers.
-Offer introductory Shaolin culture courses covering the origin, development and core spirit of Shaolin.
-Strengthen martial ethics with the principle of “cultivating virtue before practicing Shaolin Kungfu” to prevent abuse of combat skills.
-Basic academic courses are also provided to ensure cultural enlightenment, realizing the goal of “nourishing the mind with literature and strengthening the body with Shaolin Kungfu”.
+Culture: Lay a solid foundation in traditional Chinese studies; recite and interpret the Standards for Being a Good Student and Child and the Three Character Classic to instill values of filial piety, integrity, and respect for teachers.
+Offer introductory Shaolin culture courses covering the origin, development, and core spirit of Shaolin.
+Strengthen martial ethics with the principle of “cultivating virtue before practicing Shaolin Kung fu” to prevent abuse of combat skills.
+Basic academic courses are also provided to ensure cultural enlightenment, realizing the goal of “nourishing the mind with literature and strengthening the body with Shaolin Kung fu”.

 Stage 2 (Month 13–24: Skill Advancement Phase)

-• Shaolin Kungfu: Build on foundational skills to learn core classic Shaolin routines systematically (Major Hong Quan, Arhat Fist, Plum Blossom Fist), refining routine fluency and force coordination.
-Accelerate weapons training: in-depth practice of classic Shaolin staff routines (Eyebrow-High Staff), introductory Shaolin broadsword routines (basic single broadsword, Spring-Autumn Broadsword fundamentals), basic Shaolin spear routines (thrusting, blocking spear entry moves), and preliminary Shaolin sword training (entry sword routines, gripping, chopping and pointing basics).
-Master standard gripping, swinging and closing stances for all weapons.
-Introduce basic Sanda and practical combat skills including blocking, dodging and offensive-defensive coordination.
-Enhance physical training focusing on strength, speed and agility to achieve proficient boxing skills, steady weapon handling and structured combat responses, gradually improving practical combat ability and weapon proficiency.
+Shaolin Kung fu: Build on foundational skills to learn core classic shaolin boxing routines systematically (Major Hong Quan, Arhat Fist, Plum Blossom Fist), refining routine fluency and force coordination.
+Accelerate weapons training: in-depth practice of classic Shaolin staff routines (Eyebrow-High Staff), introductory Shaolin broadsword routines, basic Shaolin spear routines, and preliminary Shaolin sword training.
+Master standard gripping, swinging, and closing stances for all weapons.
+Introduce basic Sanda and practical combat skills, including blocking, dodging, and offensive-defensive coordination.
+Enhance physical training focusing on strength, speed, and agility to achieve proficient boxing skills, steady weapon handling, and structured combat responses, gradually improving practical combat ability and weapon proficiency.

-• Culture: Deepen studies on Shaolin history and basic Zen culture; interpret selected excerpts from The Analects and Tao Te Ching to understand the core essence of “integration of Zen and Shaolin Kungfu”.
-Offer calligraphy and traditional etiquette courses, including Shaolin calligraphy, apprenticeship rituals and daily manners to cultivate refined temperament.
-Advance academic courses (Chinese, Mathematics, History) to balance martial and cultural education and avoid overemphasizing combat skills over academics.
+Culture: Deepen studies on Shaolin history and basic Zen culture; interpret selected excerpts from The Analects and Tao Te Ching to understand the core essence of “integration of Zen and Shaolin Kung fu”.
+Offer calligraphy and traditional etiquette courses, including Shaolin calligraphy, apprenticeship rituals, and daily manners to cultivate a refined temperament.
+Advanced academic courses (Chinese, Mathematics, and history) to balance martial and cultural education and avoid overemphasizing combat skills over academics.

 Stage 3 (Month 25–36: Inheritance & Practical Application Phase)

-• Shaolin Kungfu: Specialize in 1 to 2 distinctive Shaolin disciplines based on personal talent and interest (optional: traditional routines, featured weapons, Shaolin health preservation exercises).
-Routine options include advanced classic Shaolin boxing (Emperor Taizu Long Fist, Arm-through Fist, Mantis Fist, Bajiquan).
-Weapon options cover advanced Eyebrow-High Staff, complete single/double broadsword routines & advanced Spring-Autumn Broadsword, full Shaolin spear & Six-Harmony Spear, advanced Shaolin sword & Green Ping Sword.
-Refine technical details, movement precision and force expression to form personal characteristics.
-Learn systematic Shaolin kung fu teaching methods and movement decomposition skills to acquire basic teaching abilities.
-Participate in Shaolin cultural inheritance performances and public welfare Shaolin Kungfu promotion activities to accumulate practical inheritance experience.
-Access foundational training of the 72 Shaolin Arts to deepen practical combat proficiency and technical depth, enabling independent demonstration of specialized classic routines and weapon forms.
+Shaolin Kung fu: Specialize in 1 to 2 distinctive Shaolin disciplines based on personal talent and interest (optional: traditional routines, featured weapons, Shaolin health preservation exercises).
+Routine options include advanced classic Shaolin boxing forms (Emperor Taizu Long Fist, Arm-through Fist, Mantis Fist, and Bajiquan).
+Weapon options cover advanced Eyebrow-High Staff, complete single/double broadsword routines, advanced Spring-Autumn Broadsword, full Shaolin spear, and advanced Shaolin sword forms.
+Refine technical details, movement precision, and force expression to form personal characteristics.
+Learn systematic teaching methods and movement decomposition skills to acquire basic instructional abilities.
+Participate in Shaolin cultural inheritance performances and public welfare promotion activities to accumulate practical experience.
+Access foundational training of the 72 Shaolin arts to deepen practical combat proficiency and technical depth.

 Core Regulations

-• Teaching Staff: The faculty consists of authentic Shaolin inheritance masters, professional Shaolin Kungfu coaches and academic teachers, ensuring professional teaching and orthodox cultural inheritance.
+Teaching Staff: The faculty consists of authentic Shaolin inheritance masters, professional coaches, and academic teachers, ensuring professional teaching and orthodox cultural inheritance.

 Career Paths after Graduation

-Excellent graduates may stay at the temple for cultural inheritance, work as Shaolin Kungfu coaches, participate in Shaolin cultural exchanges and intangible heritage performances, engage in film and television Kungfu acting, or establish Shaolin training centers overseas, achieving diversified career development.
+Excellent graduates of this shaolin kung fu training program may stay at the temple for cultural inheritance, work as professional coaches, participate in Shaolin cultural exchanges and intangible heritage performances, engage in film and television acting, or establish Shaolin training centers overseas, achieving diversified career development.